Psittacosis

 What are the symptoms of psittacosis?

 In general, psittacosis causes mild illness in people.
 These symptoms include fever, chills, headaches, muscle aches, and dry cough.
-Most people experience only mild illness.
-Only rarely have more severe outcomes, like pneumonia or death been reported.
-The signs of infection in birds are non-specific and include poor appetite, inflamed eyes, difficulty in breathing, and diarrhea.
+Only rarely is more severe illness, like pneumonia, reported.
+The signs of infection in birds are not specific and include poor appetite, inflamed eyes, difficulty in breathing, and diarrhea.
 Infected birds do not always have symptoms or seem sick.

 How soon after exposure do symptoms of psittacosis appear?